BalajiRajivel/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
-first go to student.saveetha.ac.in and open theiaide
+First go to student.saveetha.ac.in and open theiaIDE

 ### STEP 2:
-open theiaide and go to admin.py and open models.py put some comments
+Open theiaIDE and go to admin.py and open models.py put some comments

 ### STEP 3:
-open github.com and create and generate classic token
+Open github.com and create and generate classic token

 Write your own steps